status-im/docs.status.im/content/tutorials.md

 The main point of this example is that your `suggestions` parameter should accept users’ input, and then return a component to be rendered.

-We have already added this contact to Status, so let's se if we can set up our environment to do some live reloading so that we don't have to revert to the cli every time we want to change something in the process of building all the new things.
+We have already added this contact to Status, so let's see if we can set up our environment to do some live reloading so that we don't have to revert to the cli every time we want to change something in the process of building all the new things.

 ```shell
 http-server